Wrongly convicted father granted care of children again

 Ellie had been placed with her maternal grandparents after she was removed into the care of the London borough of Sutton.

-Isabella was placed with foster parents.
+The other child was placed with foster parents.

 Mr Butler had only been given supervised access to Ellie for two hours, twice a year, at a social services contact centre.
 Ms Gray was allowed access six times a year.